backupbrew/switchbrew/PCV services.md

 | 28                 | \[6.0.0+\]               |
 | 29                 | \[6.0.0+\]               |

+\[7.0.0+\] The type-0xA output buffers were replaced with type-0x22
+output buffers, for the following: GetDvfsTable, GetModuleStateTable, and
+GetPowerDomainStateTable.

 ## User Name to Block Maps

 ### Power Switch / Clocking / Reset